volopasse/Ramblings-of-a-hackintosher/Troubleshooting.md

 ![alt text](Pictures/dvmt-kp.jpg "DVMT KP")

-macOS require 64MB DVMT-Memory for booting with iGPU, you can change it in BIOS/UEFI settings.
+macOS require 64MB (128MB for sure) DVMT-Memory for booting with iGPU, you can change it in BIOS/UEFI settings.

 If your BIOS/UEFI locked it or you can't find it then, [here is your solution](Tips.md#intelgraphicsdvmtfixup)